Top 10 Speaking Tips for the TOEFL iBT® and Paper English Language Tests

-1. Find friends to practice speaking English – the more confident you are with speaking English, the easier you will find the TOEFL speaking section of your exam.
+1. Find friends with whom you can practice speaking English – the more confident you are with speaking English, the easier you will find the TOEFL® speaking section of your exam.
 Need friends to practice with?
 Find friends on English, baby!

-2. Choose questions from the end of English, baby! lessons and imagine this is the free-choice section of your TOEFL speaking exam.
+2. Choose questions from the end of English, baby! lessons and imagine this is the free-choice section of your TOEFL® speaking exam.
 Plan your response by preparing what you will say for your introduction as well as three supporting ideas.
-You should aim to do this at least three times a week – the more you practice, the easier you will find it to respond to questions with limited time to plan your response.
+You should aim to do this at least three times a week – the more you practice, the easier you will find responding to questions with limited time to plan your response.

 3. Record yourself as you practice responding to your chosen questions from the end of English,baby! lessons.
 Afterwards, listen to your recording and ask yourself: Did I answer the question correctly?
 Did I pause or say ahhh or ummmm too often?
 Did I make any grammar mistakes?
 Did I speak too quickly?
 Too slowly?
 Did I organize my ideas clearly?
 Did I mumble or was I clear to understand?
 The more you practice, the more confident you will get at speaking.
 You will also become less nervous when speaking while being recorded.

 4. Practice combining your reading, listening and speaking skills for your integrated tasks speaking section of the TOEFL® speaking exam.
 Go to today’s English, baby! lesson and test yourself by only reading the lesson (don’t cheat by listening too!) and then practice responding giving the main points of the lesson.
 Now, practice combining your listening and speaking skills by choosing another lesson.
 This time, only listen to the lesson and then record yourself outlining the main point of what you have heard.